Biden names veteran career diplomat Brink as U.S. ambassador to Ukraine | Politics

 Biden names veteran career diplomat Brink as U.S. ambassador to Ukraine

-"The increased U.S. presence demonstrates our support for Ukraine and is part of the U.S. commitment to return our diplomats to our Embassy in Kyiv as soon as possible," the State Department said in a statement.
-U.S. diplomats had departed the Kyiv embassy nearly two weeks before the Feb.
-24 invasion, moving some functions to the western city of Lviv before eventually relocating to Poland.
+President Joe Biden named veteran diplomat Bridget Brink as the new U.S. ambassador to Ukraine, the White House said on Monday, moving to fill a crucial position that was vacant for nearly three years as Washington ramps up efforts to help Ukraine fend off a Russian invasion.

-U.S. President Joe Biden named veteran diplomat Bridget Brink as the new U.S. ambassador to Ukraine, the White House said on Monday, moving to fill a crucial position that was vacant for nearly three years and at a time when Washington is ramping up its support to help Ukraine fend off a Russian invasion.
-Brink, who is currently serving as the U.S. ambassador to Slovakia, has been a career diplomat for 25 years and has worked in Uzbekistan and Georgia as well as at several senior positions across the State Department and White House National Security Council.
+President Joe Biden named veteran diplomat Bridget Brink as the new U.S. ambassador to Ukraine, the White House said on Monday, moving to fill a crucial position that was vacant for nearly three years as Washington ramps up efforts to help Ukraine fend off a Russian invasion.
+Brink, currently U.S. ambassador to Slovakia, has been a career diplomat for 25 years and has worked in Uzbekistan and Georgia as well as in several senior positions across the State Department and White House National Security Council.

 A Michigan native who speaks Russian, Brink's "decades of experience make her uniquely suited for this moment in Ukraine’s history," a State Department statement said.
-The position, which had been vacant since former President Donald Trump abruptly recalled then U.S. ambassador to Ukraine Marie Yovanovich in May 2019, must be confirmed by the U.S. Senate.
+The U.S. Senate needs to confirm the choice for the post, vacant since former President Donald Trump abruptly recalled then U.S. ambassador to Ukraine Marie Yovanovitch in May 2019.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)